 - Preheat oven to 350°F.

-- Grease and sprinkle a little flour all over a 9×13 baking dish
+- Grease and sprinkle a little flour all over a 9×13 inch baking dish.

 - In large bowl, mix together pumpkin, evaporated milk, sugar and seasonings Then, beat one egg in at a time to the pumpkin mixture.

 - Pour mixture into the prepared baking dish.

-- Sprinkle cake mix all over pumpkin mix (use all of it)
+- Sprinkle cake mix all over the top of the pumpkin mixture (use all of it).

 - Sprinkle pecans over cake mix.